Honest comparison · updated May 2026

 Where ThoughtMic wins

 • Vault-native output.
-Spoken thoughts land as Markdown notes in your Obsidian / Logseq / Foam / plain-folder vault — not just text at the cursor.
+Spoken thoughts land as Markdown notes in your Obsidian / Logseq / Foam / plain-folder vault, not just text at the cursor.

 • Auto-titles, auto-tags, auto-backlinks.
-Your knowledge graph grows itself from voice input — no post-processing.
+Your knowledge graph grows itself from voice input, no post-processing.

 • Local MCP.
-Query your vault from Claude Desktop or Cursor — your voice notes become AI-accessible context, never leaving your machine.
+Query your vault from Claude Desktop or Cursor; your voice notes become AI-accessible context, never leaving your machine.

-• Lifetime tier and lower price. $8/mo vs Wispr's $10–15. $99 one-time (first 50 at $49) gets you everything forever — Wispr has no comparable offer.
+• Lifetime tier and lower price. $8/mo vs Wispr's $10–15. $99 one-time gets you everything forever; Wispr has no comparable offer.

 The real difference, in one sentence.